kbirk/scg/README.md

 ## RPCs

 The RPC system supports pluggable transports through the `Transport` interface.
-Both WebSocket and NATS transports are provided.
+Both WebSocket and TCP transports are provided.

 ### Transport Interface